What is Frank’s story?

-Frank Durham is a member of the University Faculty Senate, faculty co-chair of the University Budget Committee, a member of the University Faculty Council, a member of the University’s Strategic Implementation Team, and a founding participant in the University Office of Teaching and Learning Committee’s large lecture development program.
-He is also a member of the executive committee of the American Association of University Professors (AAUP).
+Frank Durham is a member of the University Faculty Senate, a member of the University Faculty Council, a member of the Senate Committee on Academic Values, and a founding participant in the University Office of Teaching and Learning Committee’s large lecture development program.
 He won the 2011-2012 Collegiate Teaching Award in the College of Liberal Arts & Sciences at the University of Iowa.

 - JMC:3412 Strategic Communication Writing